thetaris/testup-ai-driver/README.md

 - **Automatic ID generation** Ids are added to all DOM elements to ensure back and forth communication with the AI model.
 - **Conversation context** The model may use repeated requests to inform the AI about the result of its actions to make sure that the entire task can be completed.
 - **Selenium wrapper**: The `SeleniumAIUtils` class wraps the Selenium WebDriver and offers the additional AI functions.
+- **Training data**: By running parameter fine tuning against our sample data you can significantly increase the accuracy of the results.

 ## Usage